 There are 4 levels of emotional trauma in dogs which I would liken to bruises, wounds, injuries, and damage.

 Bruises usually heal on their own, wounds sometimes heal on their own but usually need some form of treatment, injuries require more time and treatment, while damage to the psyche is very difficult if not impossible to undo.

-Yet despite what most experts believe, many cases of PTSD can not only be treated but, given time and proper treatment, they can be totally cured.
+Yet despite what most experts believe, many cases of PTSD in dogs can not only be treated but, given time and proper treatment, they can be totally cured.

-It's not easy, and it can take a long time.
+It's not easy, and it can take awhile.
 But it can be done, and it can be done without the use of Prozac or other drugs.
 All that's needed is an understanding of how stress affects a dog's behavior and how play is the most successful means of managing and eliminating stress.

 For more, visit my Canine PTSD blog or contact me.

 According to science, there are only three successful options for treating PTSD in humans: Prozac, EMDR (eye movement desensitization and reprocessing), and video games.
 Since dogs aren't capable of practicing EMDR or playing video games, the only option seems to be Prozac.
 But is that true?